maolan/maolan.github.io/content/features.md

 - Freeze-aware session performance management
 - Fast navigation between arrangement and mixer tasks

+### Plugin Blocklist

+Known-problematic plugins can be hidden from scans and the plugin browser via `~/.config/maolan/plugin-blocklist.json`, with entries added automatically when a plugin scan fails.

 ![Routing and mixing interface](/img/routing.png)

 ## Track Freeze and Performance